ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 ## Broadening the scope of accessibility

-Web accessibility for older people
+- Web accessibility for older people
+- Web accessibility for those with temporary disabilities

 > Older Web users are an increasing market segment and an important target group for many businesses, governments, and other organizations.